ellenli/ellenli.github.io/_posts/2017-03-18-publishing_from_bear_to_jekyll_part_2.md

 The fun continues in <a href="{{ "Publishing from Bear to Jekyll (part 3)" | replace: " ", "_" | remove: "(" | remove: ")" | remove: "~" | remove: "!" | remove: "@" | remove: "#" | remove: "$" | remove: "&" | remove: ":" | remove: ";" | remove: "?" | remove: "," | remove: "." | downcase }}">Publishing from Bear to Jekyll (part 3)</a>! ... which might be a broken link because at my time of writing this, part 3 is an empty Bear note.
 Heh.

 I'm working on it!
-Part 3 will be published ~~automagically~~ automatically once automation works.
-Stay tuned! ✨
+Part 3 will be published ~~automagically~~ automatically once automation works so stay tuned! 😀